-- > The bond market remains at historically low absolute interest rate levels - The City Council has given direction to proceed with validation for a POB; however, if a LRB is preferred path to restructuring the City's UAL, then it is best-from a cost and processing viewpoint-to not file the initial validation with the court - The Choice between POB or LRB largely falls on one's view of: - Future interest rates - Concerns about potential future legal challenges to a POB validation - Whether there is sufficient savings in the current market with a lower-rated transaction - Market timing of investing funds with CalPERS at beginning of FY (i.e. July) vs. later - A significant downturn in CalPERS returns could warrant waiting to close financing-assuming interest rates remain stable-to mitigate a first-year negative impact from the bond issuance - If the EDC determines/confirms that the POB is preferred bond structure, then bond counsel will file the necessary paperwork with the court within 3-5 business days - IF the EDC determines that the LRB is their preferred bond structure, then this discussion and the EDC's recommendation should be agendized for the full City Council to evaluate and discuss at its May 11th City Council meeting
+- The bond market remains at historically low absolute interest rate levels - The City Council has given direction to proceed with validation for a POB; however, if a LRB is preferred path to restructuring the City's UAL, then it is best-from a cost and processing viewpoint-to not file the initial validation with the court - ▶ The Choice between POB or LRB largely falls on one's view of: - Future interest rates - Concerns about potential future legal challenges to a POB validation - Does LRB transaction provide enough savings and restructuring benefit now? - Market timing of investing funds with CalPERS at beginning of FY (i.e. July) vs. later - A significant downturn in CalPERS returns could warrant waiting to close financing-assuming interest rates remain stable-to mitigate a first-year negative impact from the bond issuance - If the City Council confirms that the POB is preferred bond structure, then bond counsel will file the necessary paperwork with the court within 3-5 business days - Or, iF City Council now determines that the LRB is the preferred bond structure, direction should be given to staff and the financing team to proceed expeditiously to bring back legal and disclosure documentation for its review